RickIsGone/sort-visualizer/README.md

 # Introduction
-this is an app i made using SDL2 to show how diffrent algorithms sort a list
+this is an app i made using only SDL2 for c++ to show how diffrent algorithms sort a list

 # Important note
 The time the app takes to order the list doesn't accurately reflect the algorithm's speed, if you want to know the actual time complexity of the algorithms read [Time complexity](#Time-complexity)